-Dairy's latest entrant in snack wars: Ice cream with vegetables
+Dairy's latest entrant in snack wars: ice cream with vegetables

 The industry is counting on consumers eating at home to buy more milk, cheese and ice cream, rather than other kinds of snacks.

-"Food service has taken a massive hit, but the retail space and more traditional dairy products have been flying off the shelves," said Josh Zonneveld, who chairs the California group and runs a 7,000-acre dairy farm in Fresno County with 8,500 cows.
+"Food service has taken a massive hit, but the retail space and more traditional dairy products have been flying off the shelves," said Josh Zonneveld, who chairs the California group and runs a 7,000 acre (2,833 hextare) dairy farm in Fresno County with 8,500 cows.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg